sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

-# Perl Language Servers Part Deux: Fast as FUCK completion with the **NEW** Perl Navigator Language Server
+# Perl Language Servers Part Deux: Fast as FUCK Completion with the **NEW** Perl Navigator Language Server
 **PREFACE:** Earlier this week, I wrote an [ungodly, long tutorial](setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md) about how to set up a perl language server with neovim.
 This more modest follow-up tutorial focuses on getting you started with the brand new, heretofore unknown language server, Perl Navigator, along with coq, a neovim plugin that promotes itself as the "fast as FUCK" completion engine.

 **PARENTAL GUIDANCE:** This documents contains f-bombs and makes insensitive comments about software and software choices.
 If you find this off-putting, go [RTFM](#rtfms) instead.